 While economic living conditions in Syria generally improved, Assad's rule brought no particular benefits to most Alawites.
 The army, intelligence services and bureaucracy remained their best means of a steady income and upward social mobility.
 As a result, Alawites became the face of the hated, oppressive state apparatus.
 Many of them supported the Baath regime's brutal crackdown on all opposition out of fear of being marginalized again in the event of another regime change.
 Alawites were also consistently disproportionately represented in many opposition parties and groups.

 Hafiz's son, Bashar al-Assad, took power in 2000, and under him, Alawites became even more dominant in security services.
 20 of the 23 commanders of the Syrian armed forces before the war were Alawites.
-All eight directors of the two influential military intelligence services between 2000 and 2011 also belonged to his denomination, as did all of the commanders of the Republican Guard.
+All eight directors of the two influential military intelligence services between 2000 and 2011 also belonged to his sect, as did all of the commanders of the Republican Guard.
 But unlike his son, Hafiz had also won over many Sunni farmers by means of agricultural reforms.
 Bashar, on the other hand, pushed neoliberal reforms that drove many people into poverty, and his government continued to repress its citizens.
 Torture remained the method of choice to silence dissidents, but the regime also instrumentalized social divisions to maintain its own power and pitted segments of the population against each other.
 For example, it fueled the minorities' fear of the Sunni majority.
 And when unrest broke out among the Kurdish population in Qamishli in 2004, the regime armed local Arab tribes to put down the protests.

 In 2011, there were widespread protests from the population, despite previous doubts that they would ever occur.
 Too much anger and frustration had built up, and it needed to be released.
 Young people in particular, who had not experienced the devastating repression of the 1970s and 1980s, hoped for change in light of the successful revolutions in Tunisia and Egypt, often underestimating the violence the regime was prepared to use to maintain its power.